Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 ## Cost

-This solution has an estimated minimum cost of $929.97 to run the production environment.
+This solution has an estimated minimum cost of $929.97 per month to run the production environment.
 Additional costs will vary as the web apps scale based on load and the solution will also have additional costs for the data transmitted from the Azure data center.
 The primary forces driving